AccessRetrieved/brute_force_zip_password_cracker/README.md

 # Brute force zip files password cracker
 This is a repository on brute force zip files password cracker.

+## NOTE
+Since the wordlist.txt is approx. 133 MB, which is over Github's 25 MB file upload limit.
+That file will be compressed to a .zip file.
+Please extract before using.

 ## Installation
 - [zipfile2](https://pypi.org/project/zipfile2/): `pip install zipfile2`
 - [tqdm](https://pypi.org/project/tqdm/): `pip install tqdm`